cornQ/webuzo-server-setup/webuzo-enable-cpgroups-v2.md

 Instruction: https://webuzo.com/docs/how-tos/how-to-enable-cgroups-v2/

-Follow the same guide and after that execute this command :
+If the instruction doesn't work, then follow the same guide and after that execute this command :

 ` /usr/local/emps/bin/php /usr/local/webuzo/cron.php `